scopeo-project/ScopeoExampleERA/README.md

 markerSetToEmpty := messagesToFailingStudent third.
 "Step 5.5"
 ```

-Step 6.
-Browse the source code of the sender of the message setting the marker to an empty string.
+**Step 6:** Browse the source code of the sender of the message setting the marker to an empty string.
   1. The sender is `AMParsingBugExample >> #promotion`.
   2. At the line 7 we see a loop over the lines of a text stream.
   3. The stream is created from the accessor `AMParsingBugExample >> #students`.